skellis46/slipbox/the body in the Anthropocene.md

 > 15 October 2002: [Susan Melrose] I wonder if some of the implications might be clearer if we identified one particularly problematic area of PaR as ‘Own-Creative-Practice-as-Research’ (OCPaR).
 Does ANYbody out there want to talk about assessment criteria (let alone judgements of taste and value) which apply here? -- in [@thomson-2003-practice p.160]
 - goes further than this when it's our own body doing our own creative practice.
 Kind of comical in a way.
 Not surprising just how much autobiographical stuff was happening in early 2000s (which Freeman mentions in intro to Blood, Sweat and Theory)

 Draw link between phenomenologists (Husserl, Heidegger, Merleau-Ponty) and phenomenology and practice-research. as I was starting (in Oz) so little was known about what would come to be known as (at the time) practice-led research.
-Phenomenlogy was massively important (Moustakas was big) as a methodological guide for making sense of experience:
+Phenomenology was massively important (Moustakas was big) as a methodological guide for making sense of experience:

 > In the work of Maurice Merleau-Ponty, embodied knowledge is also concretely ‘bodily knowledge’.
 The _a priori_ of the body assumes the place of the a priori of intellectual knowledge, making the pre-reflective bodily intimacy with the world around us into the foundation of our thinking and acting.
 By virtue of our bodily constitution and our bodily situatedness in the world, we are capable of ‘getting a grip on reality’ as we observe, learn, and act, and of ‘acting in flow’ prior to any reflection and without following rules.[@borgdorff-2012-conflict pp.168-169]